 Mysterious Places can be found around the Earth, an ancient doorway carved into a sheer rock wall in Peru's Puerta de Hayu Marka, known as the Doorway of the Amaru Meru, is said to be a portal to other worlds.
 Markawasi's plateau is filled with strange rock formations remnant of an ancient advanced civilization.
 Machu Picchu's Crystal City of Light reveals a clue to an ancient enigma.
 Experience the connections that these and other Andean sacred sites share.
-Join us for our upcoming sojourn!

-8-Day Andes Journey:
+Suggested 8-Day Andes Journey:

 Cusco, Sacred Valley of the Incas, and Machu Picchu

-Lake Titicaca's Puerta de Hayu Marka, the Doorway to the Amaru Meru, followed by a cruise to the light portals of the ancients Uros Isles
+Suggested 4-day Lake Titcaca: Lake Titicaca's Puerta de Hayu Marka, the Doorway to the Amaru Meru, followed by a cruise to the light portals of the ancients Uros Isles

-4-day Post Journey Markawasi:
+Suggested 4-day Markawasi:

 San Pedro village, Markawasi high-altitude trekking, Miraflores/Lima.

-An adventurous sojourn into the Andean mysteries!
+Join us for an adventurous sojourn into the Andean mysteries!

 REQUEST TRIP INFO